 Footbeds: Burioni Flexias depart from the thick padding common in endurance stirrups.
 They have solid plastic footbeds with adjustable angles.
 Using the included allen key, you can raise the front of the footbed by up to 11 degrees and lower the back by up to 14 degrees.
 Additionally, the footbeds are relatively narrow at 4.5″ square.

 Bars: The stirrups have 1” bars, and the leather must fit through a small hole.
-Some reviews indicate that webbers will not fit through these holes.
-The bars are rotated so the stirrups hang straight, able to accommodate a foot without twisting.
+Some reviews indicate that webbers are too thick (top-to-bottom, not side-to-side) to fit through these holes.
+The bars are rotated so the stirrups hang straight, and are therefore able to accommodate a foot without twisting.

 These bars were my first hurdle in testing the Burioni Flexias.
 I ride in a Bob Marshall Sport Saddle and had been using the original, massively-thick, two-inch wide nylon leathers.
 The bulk under my leg had grown tiresome, and I was excited to switch to narrower leathers.
 I hunted at length for the right ones (did you know you can spend more hundreds of dollars on leathers?) and ultimately settled on…